montana-digital/email_handler_v1/docs/architecture.md

 4. Streamlit UI loads available batches/records, enabling filtering, selection, edits, and bulk operations.
 5. Edits trigger service layer updates (SQLite + Pickle).
 Finalization archives the pickle and marks the batch as finalized.
 6. Attachment operations and reporting are initiated from UI, leveraging services to extract assets or generate HTML reports in `data/output/`.
+7. Knowledge enrichment: users can upload CSV data to knowledge tables (TNs/Domains), which is then matched against emails to enrich records with additional metadata.
+8. Email re-parsing: stored emails can be re-parsed using the original email content, useful when parser improvements are made or parsing initially failed.

 ## 6. PowerShell Integration Touchpoints
 - Deploy Scripts page resolves `powershell.exe`/`pwsh` and runs scripts in-process, capturing stdout/stderr and exit codes for analyst review.